 Well, I met him.
 And we talked.
 And we both ended up back at the cottage.
 I felt guilty (Rick said I shouldn't) and he was deeply disappointed.

 We stopped at a roadside park (aka roadside porta-potties, which I have to say were cleaner than a lot of inside bathrooms I've visited in my lifetime).
 The view was glorious as the waves crashed on the rocks.

-It looks like there will be another bike hike this week -- staying in the Lower Peninsuala.
-Wish him well, won't you?
-Wish him safe travels, no Covid encounters and no bad weather?
+It looks like there will be another bike hike this week -- staying in the Lower Peninsula.
+I wish him well, with safe travels, no Covid encounters and no bad weather.
 I'll miss him and be a little lonesome while he's gone.
 While we're both truly in social distance mode, and even from each other, we'll both be more or less in solitary!